 On 12 December 2019, he was elected – for the seventh time – with a majority of 25,251.

-He has twice been elected Chairman of the Defence Select Committee, by his fellow Members of Parliament, serving in that role throughout the 2015-17 Parliament and the 2017-19 Parliament.
+He was twice elected Chairman of the Defence Select Committee, by his fellow Members of Parliament, serving in that role throughout the 2015–17 Parliament and the 2017–19 Parliament.